How Can I Make My Own Pureed Baby Food?

 There are many cooking options available for pureeing food for your baby.
 Each method has pros and cons in terms of ease and retention of nutritional value:

-- Baking or Roasting: Great for making large quantities in the oven.
-Baked food items retain a good amount of their nutrients.4,5
+Great for making large quantities in the oven.
+Baked food items retain a good amount of their nutrients.45

-- Pressure Cooking: This technique may require additional kitchen equipment but retains much of the foods’ nutrients because this method uses very little water and is fairly quick.5
+This technique may require additional kitchen equipment but retains much of the food’s nutrients because this method uses very little water and is fairly quick.5

-*Note that the longer you cook a food for and the higher the temperature used in cooking, the more nutrients may be lost.5
+*Note that the longer you cook food and the higher the temperature used in cooking, the more nutrients may be lost.5

 What foods should I cook for baby?